While at HDS, Casey found the resources to think deeply about lived religion and civil society

 While at HDS, Casey found the resources to think deeply about lived religion and civil society.
-He looked beyond the Divinity School and studied international security, getting his master's degree in public administration at Harvard Kennedy School (HKS).
+He looked beyond the Divinity School and studied international security, getting a master's degree in public administration at Harvard Kennedy School (HKS).

 Casey continued his studies of religion and society in HDS's ThD program, where his advisors included professors Bryan Hehir (now at HKS), Francis Fiorenza, Ronald Thiemann, and Harvey Cox.
 As graduation approached, he saw an opening for a faculty position at Wesley Theological Seminary, a school located in the public policy hub of Washington, D.C.

-"I brought the listing to Brian Hehir, who read it and said 'Shaun, this is you!' " Casey remembers.
+"I brought the listing to Bryan Hehir, who read it and said 'Shaun, this is you!' " Casey remembers.
 "I thought 'Please, if there is a God, let that be true!' "

 At Wesley, Casey ran the National Capital Semester for Seminarians.
 The program brought students to Washington, D.C., to study religion, theology, and public policy.
 Casey also took participants around town to meet others working at the intersection of faith and politics, and he placed students in internships.